betaoverflow/aliferous/README.md

 Even though my fellow teammate fell sick and wasn't able to contribute, I didn't lose hope and stayed up all night.
 It was tiring, but fun as well.
 I am most proud of the fact that this product will be able to help many students across the globe.

 ## What we learned 🤓
+Being a group of javascript developers, we tried our hands on Unity this time.
+We learned how to create and handle multiple scenes , perform hyperlinking , onclick run and movements of the AR model , adding animations to blender character.
+We also tried to add voice for each scene although not able to integrate python with c# but were able to build a text to speech voice translator.
+The quiz app and puzzel which we built gave us the confidence on building more native javascript web apps.

 ## Built With 💕